KnpLabs/DoctrineBehaviors/README.md

 <a name="translatable" id="translatable"></a>
 ### translatable:

 If you're working on a `Category` entity, the `Translatable` behavior expects a **CategoryTranslation** entity in the same folder of Category entity by default.

 The default naming convention (or its customization via trait methods) avoids you to manually handle entity associations.
 It is handled automatically by the TranslationSubscriber.

-In order to use the Translatable trait, you will have to create this `CategoryTranslation` entity.
+In order to use the Translatable trait and interface, you will have to create this `CategoryTranslation` entity.

 ``` php
 <?php